Last update: 14th January 2019

 The purpose of this final stage is to assess the project, give it

-Now that you know some basics about Project Management, it's also necessary to start developing a mindset that aligned with the project itself can blossom into a powerful combination, guided by a more efficient path that can simplify decision making, and have a clearer mind when most needed.
+Now that you know some basics about project management, it's also necessary to start developing a mindset that, aligned with the project itself, can be guided by a more efficient path that can simplify decision making, and help you have a clearer mind when most needed.

-A Project Manager has several things in mind 24/7v to get things going, this can blur their vision from time to time, and that's ok!
-Your team is there as the base for a successful implementation of a project.
+A project manager has several things on their mind 24/7.
+This can blur their vision from time to time, and that's OK!
+Your team is there as the base for the successful execution of a project.

 Embracing uncertainty is a valuable step towards developing self-trust, so don't worry about encountering it right away.
 Instead, search for your strengths in this checklist about what a great Project Manager should have.

-It seems obvious, but many project managers lose themselves into execution and forget their main responsibility: management.
-Manage time, people, money, among others.
+It seems obvious, but many project managers lose themselves in the execution and forget their main responsibility: management.
+Manage time, people, money, among other things.
 Project management is all about allocating the resources in the best possible way so the final outcome is achieved in a timely manner and within the budget.
 This outcome can only be reached if you have a clear strategy, a good implementation plan, continuous monitoring, and control.

 Being able to communicate with people at all levels is crucial if you want your project to succeed.
-As you know, projects involve a lot of tasks, people and resources.
-Maintaining a good communication (both speaking and listening) is essential to keep the team synchronized and informed on what is expected from them at each stage of the project’s process.
+As you know, projects involve a lot of tasks, people, and resources.
+Maintaining good communication (both speaking and listening) is essential to keep the team synchronized and informed about what is expected from them at each stage of the project’s process.

-Collaboration, which comes at hand with communication, means you are available to help any team member involved in the project.
-Even if each task has a specific person in charge, as the project manager, you need to make people feel like you have their back, and that you will be able to collaborate at any moment in the sake of the project’s development.
+Collaboration, which comes hand-in-hand with communication, means you are available to help any team member involved in the project.
+Even if each task has a specific person in charge, as the project manager, you need to make people feel like you have their back, and that you will be able to collaborate at any moment for the sake of the project’s development.

-Planning is great, it's fundamental in any Project Management process, but the truth is: even if you spent days and weeks planning, at the moment of the execution a lot of things can go wrong.
-A good project manager has to be smart enough to make difficult decisions at a very fast pace, avoiding deviating a lot from the initial plan and taking care of the resources used.
+Planning is great, it's fundamental in any project management process, but the truth is: even if you spent days and weeks planning, at the moment of the execution a lot of things can go wrong.
+A good project manager has to be smart enough to make difficult decisions at a very fast pace, while avoiding deviating a lot from the initial plan and taking care of the resources used.

 A good project manager is great at handling problems.
-He’s aware they’ll come up at any stage of the project’s process and is OK with taking charge of difficult situations.
-But more important than that, he’s very practical when looking for solutions.
-He knows the project has a timeline and defined resources available so he efficiently decides how to face difficult situations in an effective way.
+He or she is aware that they’ll come up at any stage of the project’s process and is OK with taking charge of difficult situations.
+But, more importantly than that, they are very practical when looking for solutions.
+They know the project has a timeline and defined resources available, so he or she efficiently decides how to face difficult situations in an effective way.

 As a project manager, you’re in charge of the project’s success.
 And being in charge means taking the reins of the project and being aware of what’s happening with each team member on each task at every moment.
 The project manager is the one who monitors and controls the project so that the timeline and budget are respected.
 This can only be accomplished if you’re aware of what’s going on in the overall process.

-We said it before: people, resources, tasks, budget, there are millions of things on a project manager’s head.
-If he’s not organized the chances of not accomplishing the final goal are huge.
-A project manager needs to be organized in his head so he’s aware of everything that’s going on, but also in his work, so that every team member can easily find any information, document, task, etc. that they need to do their job.
+We said it before: people, resources, tasks, budget; there are millions of things in a project manager’s head.
+If they are not organized, the chances of not accomplishing the final goal are huge.
+A project manager needs to be organized in their head so they're aware of everything that’s going on, but also in the work, so that every team member can easily find any information, document, tasks, etc. that they need to do their job.

-Clock’s ticking and every single minute of work is vital!
+The clock is ticking and every single minute of work is vital!
 Stop.
-Remember things don’t always go as planned and problems come up.
+Remember: things don’t always go as planned and problems come up.
 A good project manager knows how to keep calm in stressful situations and differentiate urgent from important.
-Is all about prioritizing and organizing the ideas so that the project and the team members suffer as little as possible when a problem shows up.
+It's all about prioritizing and organizing the ideas so that the project and the team members suffer as little as possible when a problem shows up.

-As you can see, all of these skills can be developed in yourself so you can take advantage of them, even beyond the projects you get to manage, but to your daily life.
+As you can see, all of these skills can be developed in yourself so you can take advantage of them, even beyond the projects you get to manage, and in your daily life.
 It can be a gift to yourself, and enjoying the development of a project is ALLOWED!

-Now that the ground has been settled to be a great Project Manager, we want you to understand why those skills are paramount to create and complete tasks properly.
+Now that the ground has been settled on what it takes to be a great project manager, we want you to understand why those skills are paramount to creating and completing tasks properly.

-Let’s face it: if you’re a project manager you most likely need a software, platform or tool where to keep all the project’s information: tasks, timeline, documents attached, etc. A good project manager turns on his computer in the morning and logs into their PM software to start the day.
+Let’s face it: if you’re a project manager you most likely need project management software, platform, or tool where you can keep all the project’s information: tasks, timeline, documents attached, etc. A good project manager turns on his computer in the morning and logs into their PM software to start the day.
 If you're still working without a software/platform, try Workep for free.

-As the project leader, you need to make sure everyone is working on his or her own tasks; but most important, that everyone has what he or she need to finish those tasks.
+As the project leader, you need to make sure everyone is working on his or her own tasks; but, most importantly, that everyone has what he or she needs to finish those tasks.
 Talk to your team members and make sure everyone understands their role and what’s expected of them on that day.

-After talking to the team members take a look at the existing tasks to make sure everything is on time.
-If you see an overdue task, talk to the responsible to understand what happened and what is needed to finish that task.
-Remember, in a project, some tasks depend on the evolution of a previous task.
-So if there’s an important task that’s overdue this could delay the progress of the whole project.
+After talking to the team members take a look at the existing tasks to make sure everything is on time, if you see an overdue task, talk to the responsible individual to understand what happened and what is needed to finish that task.
+Remember: in a project, some tasks depend on the evolution of a previous task.
+So if there’s an important task that’s overdue, this could delay the progress of the whole project.
 Taking care of the overdue tasks will help the project’s completion.

 Now that the project is on track, and everyone has what they need, it’s time to plan the rest of your day.
-Do you have execution tasks?
+Do you have to execute tasks?
 Meetings?
 Create reports?
 Prioritize your tasks and start working on the more important ones.

 You’re the leader, and people on your team will go to you when they have an issue with their task.
 It’s very important that you’re available to answer rapidly to these kinds of requests because not answering on time could affect the progress of the project.
 Try to use your e-mail as your main channel so that people know how to best reach you, and to keep all your conversations centralized.

-Define a time at the end of the day to monitor the progress of the project and make sure everything is going on as planned.
-This is the moment to rearrange tasks, change due times or the responsible.
+Set aside a time at the end of the day to monitor the progress of the project and make sure everything is going as planned.
+This is the moment to rearrange tasks, change due times, or the responsible individuals.
 Doing this at the end of the day will facilitate your work (and your team’s work) on the next day.

-As your project develops you may encounter yourself in all kinds of situations, they don't necessarily have to be labeled as good or bad.
+As your project develops, you may encounter yourself in all kinds of situations, they don't necessarily have to be labeled as good or bad.
 It's just a matter of interpretation.
-Remember, your view of things can transform them into failures or opportunities.
+Remember that your view of things can transform them into failures or opportunities.

 Some common situations you might encounter are:

 Never start a project before analyzing its core problem.
-Taking a look a the possible solutions will help you come up with the best solution to the problem.
-From there on you just need to plan on all the activities and resources needed to solve it.
+Taking a look at all the possible solutions will help you come up with the best solution to the problem.
+From there on, you just need to plan all the activities and resources needed to solve it.

 And remember, long-term projects require more detailed planning.
 Short-term, on the other hand, needs a more practical and agile approach.